zecure/shadowd.zecure.org/content/overview/user_interface.md

     php app/console swd:register --admin <name> <email>

+If you do not wish to receive messages you can leave the email empty.
 Use this user to login into the web interface.
 Navigate to *Profile* and click the *Add* button at the bottom of the page.
 Use the form to add a new profile: